OfficeDev/teams-toolkit/packages/fx-core/src/common/template-utils/readme.md

 1. The `FetchTemplateZipFromSourceCode` action will get template from the source code that you just changed.

 * `FetchTemplatesUrlWithTag`, `FetchTemplatesZipFromUrl`, `FetchTemplateZipFromLocal`, these actions are skipped.
-* Since bot's and message extension's templates are generated during CD pipeline, we can't debug those code with `FetchTemplateZipFromSourceCode` action.
+* Since bot's and messaging extension's templates are generated during CD pipeline, we can't debug those code with `FetchTemplateZipFromSourceCode` action.